 Having multiple HDMI ports (along with options for optical audio out and RCA connectors) allow you to connect most – if not all – of your devices.
 This will save you time in the long run as you won't have to get up and switch the cables around any time you want to change the input.

-Now you know what to look for in a TV, here are a few screens that we think might be a good addition to your burgeoning home entertainment center.
+Now you know exactly what you're looking for in a brand new 40-inch screen, here are a few of our favorite TVs that we think would be a great addition to your home entertainment center.